therigwin-dot/fancy-list/FANCYLIST_RESUME_AFTER_UPGRADE.md

 **Question 2**: What was the "previous behavior" that it reverted to?
 I need to understand what the correct behavior should be.

+**Answer**:
+- After List or Document library is selected, the Category field is populated with available fields.
+- These fields always stay the same unless a new List or Library is selected, then it is repopulated.
+- After a Category is selected, the Subject is populated with the left over values from the Category.
+This remains static, unless the Category Field is changed.
+- Repeat this logic with the Description field.

 **Question 3**: Should I investigate this bug immediately, or should we focus on completing the Default Filter Selection implementation first?

 **Question 4**: Which file should I investigate first for the dropdown logic bug - `FancyListWebPart.ts` or the Page 1 property pane configuration?